-In Nevada and California, the owner or occupant of a home has an ongoing duty to warn guests, repairmen and others on the premises of any dangerous conditions that could cause injury.
-In addition, that person also has the responsibility of fixing or repairing any dangerous condition, as to prevent any accidents in the home, so that the premises are safe.
-If the owner or occupant breaches that duty by failing to warn you of a dangerous condition, and you’re injured as a result, then the owner or occupant of the property may be responsible for all of your damages.
-This would include, without limitation, your medical expenses, loss of wages, pain and suffering and emotional distress.
-Visit The Royal Society for the Prevention of Accidents to learn on their mission to save lives and reduce injuries.
+In Nevada and California, the owner or occupant of a home has an ongoing duty to maintain the residence in a reasonably safe condition, and to warn guests, repairmen and others who come onto the premises of any potentially dangerous conditions that could cause injury.
+The owner also has the responsibility to fix or repair any potentially dangerous conditions that exist in and around the home, so that the premises are reasonably safe.
+If the owner or occupant breaches that duty by failing to warn you of a potentially dangerous condition and you’re injured as a result, then the owner or occupant of the property can be held fully and legally responsible for all of your damages.
+This includes, without limitation, (i) past and future medical expenses; (ii) past and future wage losses; (iii) past and future pain and suffering; (iv) past and future emotional distress, and (v) the loss of the quality and enjoyment of your life.